Manage your job settings in document automation

 - Copy to output

-- Copy to output and rename (Additional filename template field added to settings – see Rename based on Text Match for details)
+- Copy to output and rename (Additional filename template field added to settings – refer to the Rename based on Text Match table above for more details.)

 - Do not copy to output